 The wait is finally over.
-You can sit back, unlock your mobile device and fully immerse yourself in the RS mobile experience.
+You can sit back, unlock your mobile device and fully immerse yourself in the RS mobile experience or wait till RS3 Mobile is released as well.

 So, it’s finally out, huh?